-- A minimum of one of the firm's board* members must personally hold the CII Chartered Financial Planner title
+- A minimum of one of the firm’s board* members must hold the individual Chartered Financial Planner title.

 - A minimum of 25% of the firm’s advisers must hold the Chartered Financial Planner title.
-Following a phasing period between now and 2020, this requirement will increase to 50% for new applications and renewals.
+As of January 2020, this will increase to 50% for new applications and renewals.

 - Evidence of three years pre-application trading as an authorised and regulated business.

-- The firm must have in place core values, business practices, and a diversity and inclusion policy that align with the CII Code of Ethics
+- As of July 2019, firms must have in place core values, business practices, and a diversity and inclusion policy that align with the CII Code of Ethics

 - The firm must have an appropriate professional development programme in place.

 *Or Appropriate Management Team (AMT).
-Where the principle business of the company or partnership is not financial planning and a specialist division has been created for the purpose of managing this part of the business, the CII may, at its discretion, recognise a member of the highest management team appointed to run that division.
+Where the principle business of the company or partnership is not financial planning and a specialist division has been created for the purpose of managing this part of the business, the CII may at its sole discretion, recognise a suitable qualified AMT member as complying with this provision.

 Applications for corporate Chartered status cannot be accepted from:

-- Limited liability companies which have one director only
+- Limited liability companies with one director only

-- Limited liability companies which have one or more corporate directors
+- Limited liability companies with one or more corporate directors

-- Limited liability partnerships which have one or more corporate members
+- Limited liability partnerships with one or more corporate members

-- Firms which have one or more corporate partners
+- Firms with one or more corporate partners

 Fees for corporate Chartered status